 It should be noted that the term GMEI (Global Markets Entity Identifier) is sometimes used interchangeably with LEI.
 A GMEI is simply a branded version of an LEI offered by the Depository Trust and Clearing Corporation (and the most popular current LEI solution by global market share).
 The GMEI utility was also among the first LEI issuers to be endorsed by the LEI Regulatory Oversight Committee.
 All versions of LEIs from any approved issuer will be compliant with the MiFID II registration requirement.

-Major changes are coming to the transaction reporting process, as MiFID II will significantly strengthen regulatory requirements.
-As of January 3, all entities trading with European counterparties across all asset classes must secure LEIs, store them in their reporting system and maintain the necessary procedures to ensure that LEIs are renewed as needed.
+The major changes to the transaction reporting process brought by MiFID II are intended to significantly strengthen regulatory requirements.
+All entities trading with European counterparties across all asset classes must secure LEIs, store them in their reporting system and maintain the necessary procedures to ensure that LEIs are renewed as needed.

 For the first time, any firm operating under MiFID II must have LEIs in order to report transactions across all asset classes, rather than just derivatives.
 This requirement can be distilled down to a simple rule: "No LEI, no trade"—a succinct formulation used by Ron Jordan of the Depository Trust and Clearing Corporation.

 The European Securities and Markets Authority (ESMA) has made clear that all market participants must take steps toward full compliance with LEI requirements under MiFID II.
-Based on prior experience with the adoption of the European Markets Infrastructure Regulation, ESMA is strongly encouraging reporting entities to focus on advance preparation—something that will reduce the possibilities of bottlenecks and backlogs and ensure that everyone is fully prepared for the new regulatory regime.
+Based on prior experience with the adoption of the European Markets Infrastructure Regulation, ESMA is strongly encouraging reporting entities to focus on carrying out these requirements.

 Entities seeking to ensure a smooth transition to the new MiFID II regulatory regime should consider partnering with a trusted advisor who can assist with or facilitate the registration process.